I’m a dog girl, plain and

 and experimented, finally combining a passion for all things dog with this creative interest as a business venture in 2007/2008.
 I am proud to say my work has been published in the US and internationally.
-I have been fortunate enough to earn accolades over the years, most recently being named 2018 Best Pet Photographer in Mount Pleasant's Magazine's annual "Best Of" competition for the second year in a row.
+I have been fortunate enough to earn accolades over the years, most recently being named 2019 Best Pet Photographer in Mount Pleasant's Magazine's annual "Best Of" competition for the second year in a row.
 More info on publishings, etc., can be viewed under the FAQs tab.

 In business for over a decade now, I am confident in my practices, my approach, and my workflow.
 I know of people who woke up one morning and decided they were going to be a photographer - that's not me.
 This was an intentional path, one that was borne of passion, for sure (after years of photo'ing adoptables and other animals), but it also took planning, experimentation, studying and honing of a particular skillset.
 Before I promoted myself, before I "hung my shingle", I met with an awarded pet photographer whose work I admired.
 She critiqued my portfolio and we discussed the business of pet photography (because, believe me, it isn't all just taking photos!).
 I communicated with an internationally recognized pet photographer about style.
 I picked the brain of a lifelong friend who is a highly recognized and awarded photographer.
 And then I really started working at it as a business.
 None of this happened by accident or on a whim.

 Over the years,